Entity Key Value Pairs

 Vector4i string Vector4i key values are represented as string "W X Y Z".
 Can only accept integer values.

-Color string Color key values are represented as string "R G B".
-In some Map Editors they may offer a color picker.
+Color color255 Color key values are represented as "R G B", with each value being from 0 to 255.
+Some map editors may offer a color picker.

 Alpha is always set to 1.0.
 If alpha requires specification, use an additional float property.